msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 # CSCI 466 Programming Assignment - Control Plane

 ## Instructions
-### Due: 12/1/17 11:59PM

-Complete the following assignment in pairs, or groups of three.
+Complete the following assignment in pairs.
 Submit your work into the Dropbox on D2L into the “Programming Assignment 4” folder.
 All partners will submit the same solution and we will only grade one solution for each group.